ebressert/ebressert.github.io/about.md

 permalink: /about/
 ---

-Astrobiased is all about things data and connecting the seemingly impossible.

-[I'm](https://twitter.com/astrobiased) a data scientist at [Stitch Fix](http://technology.stitchfix.com/), leading the Data Labs division.
+My name is [Eli](https://twitter.com/astrobiased) and I'm data scientist at [Stitch Fix](http://technology.stitchfix.com/), leading the Data Labs division.
 It's a great place to be as we're working on awesome challenges with a team that sets a high-bar.